 How to set up your personal tax account - The reason why this is a good move for you.

-It’s easy to to register and set up your personal tax account with HMRC (HM Revenue and Customs); all you have to do is fill in your personal details and verify your identity with a passport or photocard driving licence, a recent payslip or p60 on the governments site and choose a password.
+It’s easy to register and set up your personal tax account with HMRC (HM Revenue and Customs); all you have to do is fill in your personal details and verify your identity with a passport or photocard driving license, a recent payslip, or p60 on the government’s site and choose a password.
 Your personal tax account allows you to check your details and manage various tax services with HMRC on their gov.uk website.

 Why set up a Personal Tax Account?

-HMRC introduced the person tax account in December of 2015 as a way to make it easier for people to check records and manage their tax details online.
-It provides a easy way for you to manage your personal tax infomation without having to ring HMRC and be stuck in long queues.
+HMRC introduced the personal tax account in December 2015 as a way to make it easier for people to check records and manage their tax details online.
+It provides an easy way for you to manage your personal tax information without having to ring HMRC and be stuck in long queues.